Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

 \section{Method}

-In this section, we first briefly introduce the P$^3$OVD framework.
-Then we describe the details of different stages in P$^3$OVD: a) learnable multi-modal prompts in fine-grained alignment stage, which are used to enable VL model to obtain fine-grained pixel-wise alignment ability; b) better pseudo label generation strategy in the pseudo labeling stage and c) the details of the final self-training stage.
+In this section, we first briefly introduce the VTP-OVD framework.
+Then we describe the details of different stages in VTP-OVD: a) learnable multi-modal prompts in fine-grained alignment stage, which are used to enable VL model to obtain fine-grained pixel-wise alignment ability; b) better pseudo label generation strategy in the pseudo labeling stage and c) the details of the final self-training stage.

 \textbf{Basic Notations}: We construct a combined categories set (denoted as $C$) via extracting the categories from several large-scale detection datasets.
-The base~(seen) categories, novel~(unseen) categories, and non-base categories are denoted as $C_B$, $C_N$, $C_{\overline{B}}$ (i.e., $C$ = $\{C_B, C_{\overline{B}}\}$).
+The base~(seen) categories, novel~(unseen) categories, and non-base categories are denoted as $C_B$, $C_N$, $C_{\overline{B}}$ (\textit{i.e.}, $C$ = $\{C_B, C_{\overline{B}}\}, C_N \in C_{\overline{B}}$).
 The input image is represented as $X$.
-We use the $\Phi_v$ to represent for the image encoder and $\Phi_t$ for the text encoder of the original VLM, and regard $\Phi_v'$ and $\Phi_t'$ as the image encoder~(with visual prompt) and text encoder~(with text prompt) of the VLM after the fine-tuning stage.
+We use $\Phi_v$ and $\Phi_t$ to represent the modified image encoder~\cite{zhou2021denseclip} and text encoder of the original VLM specifically.